Bradley, Illinois: Places of local interest

-Industry
+Economy

-CSL Behring operates a large, state of the art manufacturing plant near the southern portions of the village.
+CSL Behring operates a large manufacturing plant near the southern portions of the village.
 The facility produces plasma derived medications and equipment.
 In 2018 it was announced that the existing plant was to undergo a massive expansion that could possibly take up to twelve years to complete.
 The company bought up land to the south of the existing facility that previously housed a cooking oils plant operated by Bunge Limited, and plans to build upon that open space as a part of the large upgrade.
 The old cooking oils plant had ceased operations in 2015.
 Once complete, the plant will be split into two portions- the north campus, which includes the now upgraded existing plant, and the south campus- the new property that is currently being constructed.
 The project is expected to create over 200 jobs and is accruing about 450 million dollars in construction expenses.

+Monical's Pizza, an American regional pizza chain (locations in Illinois, Indiana, Missouri and Wisconsin), has its corporate headquarters in Bradley.

+Transportation

+River Valley Metro provides bus service on multiple routes connecting Bradley to destinations in the Kankakee area.

+Bradley is located along the Illinois Central Main Line.